otonashi-labs/aqua-flash-simple/docs/FLASHLOAN.md

 ## Overview

 This implementation provides a blazingly simple flash loan mechanism that allows users to borrow tokens from liquidity providers with minimal gas overhead.
-Unlike complex implementations using SwapVM bytecode, this uses Aqua's native pull/push mechanism directly.
+It uses Aqua's native pull/push mechanism directly for optimal efficiency.

 ## Key Features